25A31A05HH/AIStat_Learn/IBM_BOB_USAGE.md

 Final Validation
 ```

+This iterative approach allowed the application to be continuously tested and improved throughout development.

 ## 10. Human Validation

 IBM Bob was used as an AI development assistant and not as a replacement for developer decision-making.

-The generated code and suggestions were reviewed, modified where necessary, and tested by the developer before being used in the application.
+The generated code and suggestions were reviewed and modified where necessary.
+The application was also tested to verify that the implemented functionality worked according to the project requirements.

+Final development decisions and validation remained the responsibility of the developer.

 ## 11. Impact on Development

-Using IBM Bob helped accelerate development of AIStat Learn by providing assistance with coding, debugging, planning, and understanding the project structure.
+Using IBM Bob helped accelerate the development of AIStat Learn by providing assistance with:

+* Understanding requirements
+* Writing and modifying code
+* Debugging errors
+* Improving existing functionality
+* Understanding the project structure
+* Iterating on new features

-This was particularly useful for a solo developer working on a multi-feature application.
+This was particularly useful for developing a multi-feature application as a solo developer.

 ## 12. Conclusion

-IBM Bob played an important role as an AI-powered development partner during the development of AIStat Learn.
+IBM Bob served as an AI-powered development partner during the development of AIStat Learn.

-Its assistance helped streamline the development workflow and enabled faster experimentation, debugging, feature implementation, and refinement while keeping the developer responsible for reviewing and validating the final application.
+Its assistance helped streamline the software development workflow and supported faster experimentation, debugging, feature implementation, code understanding, and refinement.

+At the same time, the developer remained responsible for reviewing the generated suggestions, testing the application, making implementation decisions, and validating the final project.

 ---

 **Project:** AIStat Learn

 **Developer:** Surimalla Venkata Tejaswi

+**College:** Pragati Engineering College

 **Hackathon:** SkillUp Hackathon in collaboration with IBM SkillsBuild